Bharat Oman Refinery Limited

 Bharat Oman Refineries Limited (BORL) which is under the ownership of Ministry of Petroleum and Natural Gas of the government of India.
 It owns and operates Bina Refinery, located at Bina in the Sagar of the state of Madhya Pradesh in India.
 The company was incorporated as a joint venture between Bharat Petroleum Corporation (BPCL) and Oman Oil Company Ltd (now OQ).
 Since 2021, it is a wholly owned subsidiary of BPCL.
-The Bina Refinery was commissioned in 11 May 2011 with an annual capacity of 6 million tonnes.
+The Bina Refinery was commissioned on 11 May 2011 with an annual capacity of 6 million tonnes.
 The capacity of the refinery was further enhanced to 7.8 million tonnes per year in 2018.

 History

 Bharat Oman Refineries Limited (BORL) was incorporated in 1994 as a public limited company with equal equity participation of Bharat Petroleum and Oman Oil Company Ltd (now OQ).
 Work on the refinery at Bina however began only in 2006.
 The project faced significant delays on account of environmental clearances and poor infrastructure and suffered from severe cost overruns that saw its cost of establishment increasing from a budgeted ₹6,300 crore to ₹91 billion.
 Following these delays and cost overruns, the Omani company initially dropped out of the project but subsequently decided to be a minority stake holder in the project holding 26% equity.
 The refinery which was to have been commissioned in 2009 was finally inaugurated in May 2011 by Prime Minister Manmohan Singh.
 One percent of the plant's equity is held by the Government of Madhya Pradesh.
 The refinery is expected to create 5,000 jobs for Local peoples of district who comes to its criteria after then state so that they boost tax revenues for the state government.